OctaForge/libcubescript/README.md

 * Clang 11
 * Microsoft Visual C++ 2019

-Older versions of GCC and Clang may work, with no guarantees.
+Older versions of Clang may work, with no guarantees (GCC 9 does not, though, as it's missing features in libstdc++).

 You will need [Meson](https://mesonbuild.com/) to build the project.
 Most Unix-like systems have it in their package management, on Windows there is